monkeyyey/stealth_donkey/README.md

 ### 2. Hard coded endpoint that sends back zip file
 Upon receiving get request, it zips a folder and sends back a downloadable zip file by referring to hard coded variables.

-## To be Fixed/Tested
+## To be Fixed/Tested/Solved
-### 1. Operating system compatibility (For endpoints 5,6,7,8)
+### 1. Operating system compatibility (Applicable for Agent endpoints 5,6,7,8)
-Right now, there is a problem regarding how to traverse directories in Windows.
+There is a problem regarding how to traverse directories in Windows.
 For example, entering location to output a file in linux may look something like this: "./animal/money.txt".
 In windows, some commands require the input to look like this "animal\money.txt".
 From my experience, this is very inconsistent across different commands. <br />
 In summary, just fix this problem by testing and tweaking the code.
+### 2. How to automate answering of OS command replies (Applicable to Agent Endpoints)
+Right now, I can only execute OS commands, but I am unable to answer anything AFTER the command is executed.
+For Example, I am unable to execute commands like SSH logins, where I need to enter a password after I enter the SSH commands.<br />
+I have managed to use workarounds for these problems like SSHPASS and adding --insecure to curl commands.
+But some workarounds may require the Client machine to install certain services, which is not practical from the client perspective as our agent is supposed to be 'Stealthy'
+### 3. How to download files directly to folder (Applicable to Admin Endpoints in home.html)
+Right now, files that are received by the Admin from the Agent is downloadable files, but this requires user action to choose where the folder is downloaded.
+Automating this is more practical from Admin perspective.